intj-t/intj-t/README.md

 <a href="https://github.com/jonathanlyonchapmanmoore/My-Mensa-Tests">My Mensa Tests</a>

+#### My Personality and IQ

+<a href="https://www.16personalities.com/profiles/2ebeedfa55fbe">My 16 Personalties Profile</a>

+<a href="https://www.e-ir.info/2008/05/25/an-examination-of-the-personality-types-of-three-intelligence-leaders-within-the-british-intelligence-community/">An Examination of the Personality Types of Three Intelligence Leaders Within the British Intelligence Community</a>

+<a href="https://www.truity.com/infographic/16-personality-types-animals">Animal Personalites</a>

+<a href="https://blogs.scientificamerican.com/beautiful-minds/how-does-iq-relate-to-personality/">How Does IQ Relate to Personality?</a>

+<a href="https://www.youtube.com/watch?v=hWSgH8ytLJI">Paul Allen's Yacht</a>

 #### Tell the physicans to pay five more dollars for the frames than the UX designer or computer scientist at least at Gucci and Ralph Lauren.

 ### Websites Hosted on Azure